VirgileDjimgou/VisionBridge-CV/README.md

 ### VisionBridge.Tests (xUnit)

-25 unit tests covering `VisionService` using `SimulatedVisionBackend` — no camera or DLL required.
+25 unit tests covering `VisionService` using `SimulatedVisionBackend`.
+No camera or DLL required.

 | Test group | What is covered |
 |---|---|